-I didn’t beat my father to death that day but I had blocked out what happened after I confronted him.
+I didn’t beat my father to death that day but I blocked out what happened immediately after I confronted him.
 Many years later I asked him about it and he said he knew I could have killed him, but instead, he said, “You walked away.”
 On one hand, that was the smart thing to do.
 On the other hand, though, I walked away from the encounter believing I could kill someone when pushed to my limit.
 This belief kept me in fear that I might not be able to control my own anger and hatred when confronted.
 I decided I would rather die than hurt someone.

 It was the last time I stood for anything with that much passion.
 I did indeed die.
 I hid from my anger, hatred and passion because I was afraid of it.
 This had the unfortunate effect of taking out my light too.
 Darkness won.
 I was under it’s thumb.